 With 60 years of clinical use, Metformin is the most widely prescribed drug for the treatment of diabetes.
+Metformin was approved by the U.S. Food and Drug Administration in 1995 and has since become the most prescribed drug for diabetes in the United States.
 Although, the exact molecular mechanism of action of metformin remains partly unknown despite its use for over 60 years and more than 20,000 articles in PubMed, its main mechanism of action is widely recognized as inhibition of mitochondrial complex I → low ATP → high AMP/ADP (energetic stress) → activation of AMPK (an enzyme that senses low energy levels and activates numerous pathways to restore the intracellular ATP)→ increased glucose transport into cells and glucose metabolism (increased insulin sensitivity).

 As perhaps the most important cellular energy sensor, AMP-activated protein kinase (AMPK) is activated in response to a variety of conditions that deplete cellular energy levels, such as nutrient starvation, hypoxia and exposure to toxins that inhibit the mitochondrial respiratory chain complex.
 In response, AMPK alters the activity of many other genes and proteins, helping keep cells alive and functioning even when they’re running low on fuel.